 I do not know whether I will have time to meet with you as I work through lunch doing flexible cystoscopies for patients attending for urodynamic studies as well as reviewing cancer patients.
-I am happy to make time to meet, though risking patients waiting etc. I would be grateful if you would advise in advance of the nature of the deviation, Thank you, Aidan.
+I am happy to make time to meet, though risking patients waiting etc.

+I would be grateful if you would advise in advance of the nature of the deviation,

+Thank you,

+Aidan.

 From: Corrigan, Martina

 Sent: 05 November 2019 13:29

-To: O'Brien, Aidan Cc: McNaboe, Ted
+To: O'Brien, Aidan

+Cc: McNaboe, Ted

 Subject: Meeting this Friday 8 November 2019

 Importance: High

 Dear Aidan,

 Ted and I have been asked to meet with you to discuss a deviation from your return to work action plan when you were oncall in September.

 We are both available this Friday at 1pm.
 The meeting will take place in Ted's office on 3 South.

 Can you confirm if this will suit please?

 Thanks

-Martina

 Martina Corrigan Head of ENT, Urology, Ophthalmology & Outpatients Craigavon Area Hospital

-Telephone:

-EXT representation (Internal)

-Personal Information reducted by US

-Personal Information reducted by US

-(External)

-Personal Information reducted by US

-(Mobile)
+Telephone: EXT Personal recent by USI (Internal) Personal Information reduced by USI Personal Information reduced by USI (External) (Mobile)

 Mrs Martina Corrigan Head of ENT, Urology, Ophthalmology and Outpatients Craigavon Area Hospital, Craigavon.
+BT63 5QQ

-BT63 5QQ 07 November 2019.
+07 November 2019.